Ski Chalets in Austria: A Resort-by-Resort Guide to the Best Rentals

 Who Lech Suits Best

-Lech's character is distinctly quieter than St Anton's.
-The village centre is pedestrianised and compact, the restaurants lean toward Michelin-calibre dining rather than apres-ski bars, and the clientele skews toward families, couples, and groups who value discretion.
+Lech's character is distinctly quieter than St Anton's — our Lech resort guide covers the village and terrain in depth.
+The restaurants lean toward Michelin-calibre dining rather than apres-ski bars, and the clientele skews toward families, couples, and groups who value discretion.
 The ski area connects to Zurs and — via the Flexenbahn gondola — to St Anton, giving access to the full 305km Arlberg domain.

 The terrain suits intermediates particularly well.
 Long, well-groomed runs descend from the Rüfikopf and Kriegerhorn, and the off-piste itinerary routes off the Madloch and Zuger Hochlicht add variety for stronger skiers without the steep, exposed lines that define St Anton.

-Explore chalets in Lech or filter specifically for properties with hot tubs.
+read our Lech Skiing guide or filter specifically for properties with hot tubs.

 Kitzbuhel — Medieval Charm Meets Modern Wellness